 Family Assistance Program

-We have a Clinical Social Worker on site in partnership with University Village, Tang -Social Services and the Student Parent Center.
-The Family Assistance Program at UVA, headed by Zenaida Hernandez, LCSW, is available to both students and non-student family members living at University Village.
-The program exists to provide direct crisis counseling support, clinical case management, serve families struggling with transition to UVA, support families during crisis of domestic violence, financial struggles, academic stress and other mental health stressors that one can encounter while being a student family studying and managing life responsibilities.
-Zenaida is available for sessions and consult both at her UVA office (Tuesdays and Thursdays) and at the Student Parent Center on campus (Wednesday afternoons).
+We have a Licensed Clinical Social worker and a Wellness counselor in partnership with University Village, Tang -Social Services and the Student Parent Center.
+The Family Assistance Program at UVA, headed by Zenaida Hernandez, LCSW is available to both students and non-student family members living at University Village.
+The program exists to provide direct crisis counseling support, clinical case management, serve families struggling with transition to UVA, support families during crisis of domestic violence, financial struggles, academic stress and other mental health stressors that one may encounter while being a student family studying and managing life responsibilities.
+Zenaida is available at University Village (Mondays, Tuesdays and Thursdays) and at the Student Parent Center on campus (Wednesday afternoons).
 Our Wellness Counselor, Nicole Kallas, AMFT is available on Mondays and Tuesdays at University Village and Wednesday-Friday at the Student Parent Center.
-There are no fees for services as Tang and UVA are committed to supporting our student families.
+There are no fees for services as Tang, UVA and the Student Parent Center are committed to supporting our student families.
 Students who prefer to meet on campus can schedule drop-in appointments with either one of the counselors through the E-Tang portal.
 For an appointment call Zenaida Hernandez @ 510-520-7031 or Nicole Kallas @ 510-561-8199 to schedule an appointment.

 The Bear Pantry